We are worshiping at 10 am.

 Amen.

 Gathered into one by the Holy Spirit, let us pray as Jesus taught us.
-(Sung)
+(Spoken)

 Our Father, who art in heaven,